w3c/wot-testing/tools/vpn/vpn_softetherbridge.md

 If you need to connect the machines in VPN from the machine where `vpnbridge` is running,

-create tap interface on step 6 in above,
+Create tap interafce, so it can communicate with local network,

 ```
 VPN Server>BridgeCreate BRIDGE /DEVICE:svpn /TAP:yes      <----
 ```

-Install net-tools and bridged-utils to create a bridged interface.
+Install `bridged-utils` to create a bridged interface,

 ```
-% sudo apt install net-tools bridge-utils
+% sudo apt install bridge-utils
 ```

-Before creating the tap interface, check the physical interface ('eth0') MAC address by running.
+Before creating a bridge interface, get physical interface's MAC address by running,

 ```
-% ifconfig
+% ip link
 ```

-On the ifconfig output, you can find the MAC address under ether, as shown below.
+On the `ip link` output, you can find the MAC, as shown below.

 ```
-eth0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500
-       ether 00:a0:98:79:42:65  txqueuelen 1000  (Ethernet)
+2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc fq_codel master br0 state UP mode DEFAULT group default qlen 1000
+    link/ether 00:a0:98:79:42:65 brd ff:ff:ff:ff:ff:ff
-       ↑---------------------↑ -> This is Mac address
+    ↑--------------------------↑ -> This is Mac address
 ```

-Then, modify netplan to create a bridged interface as shown,
+Physical interface names may vary.
+Use a interface name of dedicated network adapter for bridging.

+To create bridged interface, we need to modify the netplan, to modify `netplan`,

 ```
 % sudo nano /etc/netplan/50-cloud-init.yaml # Opening netplan condig file